-The Worship Committee meets with the Rector and the Minister of Music to plan our worship services.
+The Worship Committee meets with the Rector, the Deacon and the Minister of Music to plan our worship services.
 Committee members take responsibility for training service ministers, such as Eucharistic ministers, acolytes, lectors, ushers, the Altar Guild, and others.
 They coordinate worship services with special events such as the seasons of the Church year, children’s Sabbaths, baptisms, etc. Each year they review our worship services and plan changes to make them better suited for our congregation and worship experience.

-A Worship Committee member must be a regular attender—almost weekly—at either Sunday service, and should be involved with one of the ministries listed above or sing in the choir.
+A Worship Committee member must be a regular attender on Sundays and should be involved with one of the ministries listed below or sing in one of the choirs.
 Members need to listen carefully to the people in the congregation and be open to change in our worship style at St. Peter’s.
-This Committee meets about 6 times a year
+This Committee meets quarterly.

 Acolytes are members of the parish (both children and adults) who serve during the liturgy by carrying the processional crosses, candles, and banners.
-They are trained to serve the Priest (celebrant) at the altar, taking part in the Gospel Procession, distributing the offering plates, assisting with purificators and the flagon, and with the smooth procession of people to communion.
-All acolytes wear an alb with a white rope girdle.
+They are trained to serve the Priest (celebrant) at the altar, taking part in the Gospel Procession, distributing the offering plates, and assisting with the setting the table for Holy Communion.

 Acolytes serve at the principal Sunday liturgy and festival services.
-Some assist at special Evensongs, weddings, funerals, etc. The Acolyte serves with sincere devotion of mind and body, reverence, and an attitude of helpfulness and dignity.
+Some assist at special services including weddings, funerals, etc. The Acolyte serves with sincere devotion of mind and body, reverence, and an attitude of helpfulness and dignity.
 Training classes take place annually.

 The Altar Guild is responsible for preparing and caring for all of the holy objects used at the altar during the worship services.
 They take care of the linens, robes, candles, vessels, bread, and wine.
 The Altar Guild is also responsible for the Sacristy and the Nave, making sure everything is in order for each service.
 A member of the Guild is always in the Sacristy before our services to assist all of the ministers, acolytes, and others participating in the service.
 The Guild covers Sundays, holidays, and special services such as weddings and funerals.